mdekauwe/mdekauwe.github.io/join_us.md

 subtitle:
 ---

-Prospective students interested in understanding how global change affects plants and shapes the carbon and water cycles are encouraged to get in touch.
-We welcome applicants with a background in biology, mathematics, physics, geography, atmospheric science, engineering, or related quantitative disciplines.
+Prospective students and postdocs interested in understanding how global change affects plants and shapes the carbon and water cycles are encouraged to get in touch.
+We welcome applicants with backgrounds in biology, mathematics, physics, geography, atmospheric science, engineering, or related quantitative disciplines.
 When contacting me, please include a brief summary on how your interests connect with our research themes.

-I would also be very keen to welcome visitors so please get in contact!
+We also welcome visiting researchers, so please feel free to get in contact if you are interested in spending time with the group.

-The city of Bristol is a great place to <a href="https://visitbristol.co.uk/inspire/all-about-bristol" style="color:#16a085">work and live.</a>
+Bristol is a great place to <a href="https://visitbristol.co.uk/inspire/all-about-bristol" style="color:#16a085">work and live.</a>

 <div class="floated_img">
 <center><img src="assets/img/UK.gif" style="width: 30%; height: 30%" alt="Aus NDVI" ></center>